-HEALTH AND PHYSICAL EDUCATION (NON-CORE): The goal for the physical and health education curriculum is to promote healthy lifestyles among students and their families through the development of positive physical and mental habits.
-The physical education and health curriculum covers the following strands: movement skills and knowledge, self-image and personal development, and social development.
-In addition to the development and enhancement of physical skills, human development is a central part of the health curriculum.
+HEALTH AND PHYSICAL EDUCATION (NON-CORE): The goal for the physical and health education curriculum will be to promote healthy lifestyles among students and their families through the development of positive physical and mental habits.
+The physical education and health curriculum will cover the following strands: movement skills and knowledge, self-image and personal development, and social development.
+In addition to the development and enhancement of physical skills, human development will be a central part of the health curriculum.

-The physical education program emphasizes individual motor skills, fitness and good sportsmanship.
-Students in grade seven participate in the standardized physical performance test, the California Fitnessgram, which includes aerobic capacity, body composition, abdominal strength, trunk extension strength, and upper body strength and flexibility.
+The physical education program will emphasize individual motor skills, fitness and good sportsmanship.
+Students in grade seven will participate in the standardized physical performance test, the California Fitnessgram, which includes aerobic capacity, body composition, abdominal strength, trunk extension strength, and upper body strength and flexibility.

-Age-appropriate health education lessons are incorporated into the academic curriculum through the advisory program.
-Through Health and Advisory classes, students are also exposed to drug and alcohol awareness education to reinforce good decision-making and positive self-esteem.
+Age-appropriate health education lessons will be incorporated into the academic curriculum through the advisory program.
+Through Health and Advisory classes, students also will be exposed to drug and alcohol awareness education to reinforce good decision-making and positive self-esteem.